diskoverdata/diskover-docs/source_files/install_ova.md

 ### Size the Instance

-Before you begin, ensure there is sufficient memory and disk resources for the OVA:
+Before you begin, ensure there are sufficient memory and disk resources for the OVA:

 - Memory 32GB RAM
 - Disk: